This is the easiest tutorial for a burp rag you could make! Only three steps, and they are the best DIY burp rags!! Great for easy baby gifts, too.

 Now when I say these are the easiest and best burp rags you will ever sew, I really mean it.
 Two rectangles of fabric sewn together, flipped right-side out, and then topstitched.
 I am not kidding, they are that easy.

-So now that you are not scared of this sewing, let’s begin!
+So now that you’re not scared of this sewing, let’s dive right in!

 The minky is super soft on baby’s face, and the cotton is breathable and you can pick any cute fabric you want!